XavierCS-dev/Effect-Engine/README.md

   - [ ] 2D Shadows and lighting, fog etc
   - [ ] Normal maps

+This may or may not need to come before shadows, lighting and fog etc
 - [ ] Possible 0.7.0 release
   - [ ] 2D particle system